gyng/betabot/README.md

   * `./lib/settings/bot_settings.json` (for web server configuration options check below)
   * `./lib/settings/adapters/irc.json` (and any per-adapter settings)
   * `./lib/settings/adapters/slack.json` (and any per-adapter settings)
+  * `./lib/settings/adapters/discord.json` (and any per-adapter settings)
   * (Optional) any plugin settings in `./lib/settings/plugins/`

   Add the adapters to be run on startup to the autostart key in `bot_settings.json`.
 Currently supported adapters are `slack` and `irc`.

-  Note that adapter and plugin settings files are generated with default settings on first run for a fresh install as of now.
-They do not exist before first run.
+  **Note that adapter and plugin settings files are generated with default settings on first run for a fresh install as of now.
+They do not exist before first run.**

+#### Discord

+If using Discord, you will need to invite your bot instance to your server.
+Use the [permissions generator](https://discordapi.com/permissions.html#515136) and insert your client ID.
+An app can be created at the [Discord developer dashboard](https://discordapp.com/developers/applications/me). `api_token` refers to the app bot user's token.

 #### Web server configuration details